New Window Opening Cost

 Colour of the Frame

 Colour selection is critical.
-Your costs will be lower if you are content with standard white UPVC.
-Woodgrain is more expensive, but it is the only way to achieve a natural look.
+Your costs will be lower if you're happy with standard white UPVC.
+Woodgrain is more expensive, but it is the only way to achieve a natural look if you're opting for a uPVC window, and not a natural timber frame.

-Numerous colour and wood colour options are available between plain old UPVC and woodgrain.
-Some of these will be pricier than others, with grey UPVC typically costing 10% more than white and wood grain effect UPVC costing 15% more than white.
+The good news is that there are lots of colour and wood grain effects available.
+Some of these will be pricier than others, with grey uPVC typically costing 10% more than white, and wood grain effect uPVC costing 15% more than white.

 Window Design